aloma-io/aloma-io/docs/getting-started/steps.md

 # Steps

-About steps.

 ## Overview

-A step consists of a `match` and a `do`.
+A step consists of a `match` and `code`.
 The match specifies in which state of the task the step may be applied.
-The do specifies what to execute if applied.
+The code specifies what to execute if applied.

 **Open the outline view for easier navigation**